 For five years, from 1971-76, I lived on and restored a wooden Leeds & Liverpool Canal boat, the Pluto.
 There is more about the canal on my Leeds & Liverpool Canal pages.
-As a result of writing a history of Tom Puddings, the coal-carrying container boats once used on the Aire & Calder Navigation, I became Chairman of the South Dock Compartment Boat Hoist Co.
-Ltd. (A Charity) which is helping conserve the unique hydraulically-operated hoist and to help people to find out more about compartment boats and coal exports from Goole Docks on the River Ouse in Yorkshire.
+As a result of writing a history of Tom Puddings, the coal-carrying container boats once used on the Aire & Calder Navigation, I was Chairman of the South Dock Compartment Boat Hoist Co.
+Ltd. (A Charity) which helped conserve the unique hydraulically-operated.
+I also founded the Leeds & Liverpool Canal Society.

 Pluto and Mendip, with Charlie Atkins, at Preston Brook around 1975.

 The history of commercial carrying on English canals.

 A technical aspect of waterway history is covered in this article on gate paddles.

 Some aspects of canal operation in times of war are described in boatmen in wartime.

 The Bowes Report of 1956 into the condition of Britain's canals.

 A biography of one of the most important English canal engineers, Thomas Steers.

 Dating from the eighteenth century and nineteenth century are several pieces of poetry which related to canals.
 A few examples of such canal related poetry can be found here.